-&lt;sup>17 The national criteria of the "family in need" category are those families eligible for regular state support (monthly average pension of 230 Tunisian Dinars): Families without extended family support and inability to perform professional activity; an annual individual income of not more than 585 TD; families with one or more disabled members or incurable illnesses living in precarious conditions (housing, hygienic conditions, etc.). i) Social protection (food security, access to health and sanitation); ii) Environmental sustainability and climate resilience; iii) Livelihood promotion of alternative income streams to support consumption, asset accumulation and economic empowerment, especially for women and youth; iv) Financial inclusion (financial literacy training and access to MFI savings and credit services); and v) Social empowerment (life skills training, social inclusion and five-pillar coaching and a commitment to gender equality).
+18 The national criteria of the "family in need" category are those families eligible for regular state support (monthly average pension of 230 Tunisian Dinars): Families without extended family support and inability to perform professional activity; an annual individual income of not more than 585 TD; families with one or more disabled members or incurable illnesses living in precarious conditions (housing, hygienic conditions, etc.).
+19 i) Social protection (food security, access to health and sanitation); ii) Environmental sustainability and climate resilience; iii) Livelihood promotion of alternative income streams to support consumption, asset accumulation and economic empowerment, especially for women and youth; iv) Financial inclusion (financial literacy training and access to MFI savings and credit services); and v) Social empowerment (life skills training, social inclusion and five-pillar coaching and a commitment to gender equality).

-required to assess the environmental vulnerability and identify and verify the poverty status of the FIN and LIF.
+the FIN and LIF.
 The outreach will also raise awareness about the project.